Modified July 11, 2018

 His non-research interests include general history, light literature, photography, hiking and running, travel, and music.
 He lives in New York City with his wife; their daughter is a medical doctor and their son is a research professor in systems biology.

 Bjarne Stroustrup is the designer and original implementer of C++ as well as the author of The C++ Programming Language (Fourth Edition), A Tour of C++, Programming: Principles and Practice using C++ (Second Edition), and many popular and academic publications.
 Dr. Stroustrup is a Managing Director in the technology division of Morgan Stanley in New York City as well as a visiting professor at Columbia University.
 He is a member of the US National Academy of Engineering, and an IEEE, ACM, and CHM fellow.
+He received the 2018 Charles Stark Draper Prize, the IEEE Computer Society's 2018 Computer Pioneer Award, and the 2017 IET Faraday Medal.
 His research interests include distributed systems, design, programming techniques, software development tools, and programming languages.
 He is actively involved in the ISO standardization of C++.
-He holds a masters in Mathematics from Aarhus University and a PhD in Computer Science from Cambridge University, where he is an honorary fellow of Churchill College.
+He holds a masters in Mathematics from Aarhus University, where he is an honorary professor, and a PhD in Computer Science from Cambridge University, where he is an honorary fellow of Churchill College.
 Personal website: www.Stroustrup.com.

 Bjarne Stroustrup designed and implemented C++.
 C++ has become one of the most widely used programming languages by making abstraction techniques affordable and manageable for mainstream projects.
 Using C++ as his tool, Stroustrup has pioneered the use of object-oriented and generic programming techniques in application areas where efficiency is a premium; examples include general systems programming, switching, simulation, graphics, user-interfaces, embedded systems, financial systems, games, and scientific computation.
 For about two decades, C++ has been among the most widely used programming languages.
 One recent (Fall 2015) survey estimated C++'s users community to include 4.4 million programmers.
 The influence of C++ and the ideas it popularized are clearly visible far beyond the C++ community.
 Languages such as C, C#, Java, and Fortran now provide features pioneered for mainstream use by C++.
 Recently, he has been engaged in a project to give meaning to "modern C++" as a completely type-safe and resource-safe language and help users to use it as such.